-We highly recommend backing up important data to Amazon S3.
+We highly recommend backing up important data to Amazon S3 or using Amazon EBS.
+For more information about Amazon EBS, see Amazon EBS, see Amazon Elastic Block Store.

 Storage Locations

 Storage is exposed on the instance types as described in the following table.